ganeshnikhil/SummarizeYT/README.md

 YouTube Video Summarizer

 ### Description
-This Python script allows you to extract the transcript of a YouTube video, generate a summary using the lm studion model TheBloke/Mistral-7B-Instruct-v0.2-GGUF , and provide both a text and audio summary of the video.
+This Python script allows you to extract the transcript of a YouTube video, generate a summary using the lm studion model TheBloke/Mistral-7B-Instruct-v0.2-GGUF , and provide both a text and audio summary of the video. using gradio ui for better user experience.

 lm studio  | summarization using ai model.|